No New Community Cases; 2 Cases Of COVID-19 In Managed Isolation

 Locations of interest – Victoria, Queensland and New South Wales

-As of 9am today, Australian health authorities have listed almost 200 locations of interest in Victoria, Queensland and New South Wales.
+Australian health authorities announced locations of interest in association with the current outbreak in Victoria.

-The Ministry of Health is urging New Zealanders who’ve been in Victoria, regional New South Wales or regional Queensland to check the following websites to determine whether they were at any of the locations of interest:
+Anyone in New Zealand who was in regional New South Wales between June 1-5 or regional Queensland between June 5-8 is urged to check the following websites to determine whether they were at any of the locations of interest:

 · Victoria locations of interest